giwdulttam/giwdulttamblog.github.io/_posts/2023-09-28-Cumulants-as-Functionals.md

 While redefining cumulants in this more general context may at first have seemed about arcane, the previous result illustrates how use a more general defition allows us to discover more of the many interesting properties of cumulants.

+References: "What are Cumulants?" by Lutz Mattner in Documenta Mathematica 4 (1999), 601-622